No Spoilers. (If you want a more in-depth spoiler review leave comments)

 Steve Lemme as Quasi

-The first thing the movie tells you is that you the viewer don’t know the story because you didn’t read the book.
-Bold assumption since most people know a basic bit of knowledge even if from the Disney version.
-The movie also sets the story set in 13th century so it’s doubtful the viewer or anyone on the production read novel or went to the novel’s wiki because the novel is well set up in 1482.
+The movie also sets the story in 13th century so it’s doubtful the viewer or anyone on the production read novel or went to the novel’s wiki page.
+The novel is set in 1482.
 So either they didn’t know that or the production was confused on how the dating system works.
-This movie sets the story in the 13th century which are the 1200s.
+This movie sets the story in the 13th century or the 1200s.

 Oddly the movie does have similarities with common with the Enchanted Tales version and The Magical Adventures of Quasimodo involving Quasi’s backstory.

 The satirical aspect is more about medieval power structures but the film does nothing interesting, clever or funny with it.
 There was little of that in the book especially since the King Louis was very hands-off with governing and only cared when he thought the mob was attacking Notre Dame.
-There is more in the book about the court system and it seems disingenuous to the character that Quasimodo would go into practice of torture as profession.
+There is more in the book about the court system and it seems disingenuous to the character that Quasimodo would go into practice of torture as a profession.
 But remember no one read book, the prologue made that clear.

 .5 out 10 Bells